Ulcerative Colitis Diet Plan

 3. Green smoothie made with 2-3 peaches, 2 tablespoons of blueberries or blackberries, 2 big handfuls of spinach, and enough water to blend everything together.

-4. Power Shake
+4. Power Smoothie.

-Note: if you are taking food powders like a super green food or acerola cherry powder, you can mix them in with any of these smoothies.
+Note: if you are taking food powders like a super green food formula or acerola cherry powder, you can mix them in with any of these smoothies.
 On days when you don't make a smoothie, you can take these food powders with water.

 Lunch Choices